logfellow/logstash-logback-encoder/stack-hash.md

 elements with no source info (null filename or linenumber < 0) to ignore generated classnames.
 The drawback is that it will also exclude classes not compiled in debug mode (do not contain source info).

-Warning: if you compute stack hashes with both `StackHashJsonProvider` and `ShortenedThrowableConverter` components, make sure to define the same exclusion patterns for both or - in some cases - you will not get same hashes.
-Unfortunately there is no way of sharing the same configuration in Logback configuration.

 ## Recommended exclusion patterns

-In a spring framework context, the following exclusion patterns seem pretty good:
+In a spring framework context, the following exclusion patterns produce pretty stable hashes:

 ```xml
   <provider class="net.logstash.logback.composite.loggingevent.StackHashJsonProvider">